What is a Customer Data Platform (CDP)?

 “Personalization is impossible if marketers don’t have the means to understand the needs of customers on an ongoing basis.
 Setting up a centralized customer data platform (CDP) to unify paid and owned data from across channels is essential to these efforts."

-Customer Data Platforms empower business users and analysts to leverage all available data and insights to make every customer engagement count.
+Customer Data Platforms are the next level of marketing technology and empower business users and analysts to leverage all available data and insights to make every customer engagement count.
 They consolidate data silos, create a 360-degree customer view, and democratize access to customer data for purposes of personalizing interactions across marketing, sales, and service channels.
 Ultimately, a CDP gives marketers and customer experience professionals the ability to provide real-time personalization to customers by consolidating data silos and creating authentic customer interactions.

 Why is Customer Data Important?